-Here is a few interior painting ideas for a newly renovated house.
-No furniture to cover up or move around, and all new gyprock.
+Here is a few Interior Painting ideas for a newly renovated house.
+No furniture to cover up or move around, and all new drywall.
 Even plywood floors, so no need to cover them as this can really make painting jobs easier.

 Once everything is vacuumed and cleaned it is then time for the primer paint.
 As there is nothing in the rooms doing the edging is a breeze.
 I use about a two inch angled sash brush for this.
 Often it is difficult to find a decent paint brush as many are made to thin with not enough bristles and after a couple paintings there ready for the garbage.
 So a point here is to always check your brush quality before buying.
 I have also tried edgers but never found any that work as advertised.
 I anyone knows of a good one just leave a comment.